Today's Bible Reading: Mark 16

-On this day, does fear or faith have the upper hand in your life?
+On this day, which has the upper hand in your life -- fear or faith?
 What would it take to ease the fear and increase the faith?
 (Pray to God about this.)
 Many people today still want to see firsthand and experience God's power personally -- do you think Jesus would also rebuke them as he did the Eleven in verse 14?

 How do you want to change your life after reading Mark's gospel?
-(Pray about your response in today's prayer.)
+(Pray about your response in your personal prayer today.)